 Cybersecurity for the Maritime sector

-Hunt & Hackett has observed a discerning increase of activity of Advanced Persistent Threat (APT) groups in the maritime sector.
 There is this legendary saying on how to overcome your adversaries: 'know thy enemy and know yourself; in a hundred battles, you will never be defeated'.
-To know your enemy starts with gaining an understanding of your threat landscape, your adversaries’ intentions, their modus operandi, and specific attacking methods.
-The following sections provide a glimpse of the maritime specific threat landscape to highlight what is going on and is followed-up by our approach on how to defend against it.
-The blog series which can be found at the bottom of this page provides further details of the maritime threat landscape.
+This starts with gaining an understanding of your threat landscape, your adversaries’ intentions, their modus operandi, and specific attacking methods.
+This page outlines the key threats facing the maritime sector today, along with effective methods for defending against them.

 Request a free membership to access our full research insights